Category Archives: Christian Epistemology

 Who has naturalism or Darwinism for their metaphysics?

-Those who do, have foundational contact with Nazism and communism in most important ultimate questions.
+Those who do, have foundational contact with Nazism/fascism and communism the ultimate questions of life.
 These are liberal, left government philosophies, for they liberate from the ultimate questions given by scripture and conserve to anti-biblical epistemologies and metaphysics.

 cody-doherty-XkZIoiJV60Q-unsplash